She110ck/dotfiles/README.md

 ## Installation
 **Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
 Don’t blindly use my settings unless you know what that entails.
 Use at your own risk!

+## Good to know
+I disabled keyboard cycling.
+Right now experimenting with layout per binding. `us` layout is `Ctrl+)`.
+`dotfiles` will have `backup` directory in case if you already have some configs for things below.
+Just will move with timestap, don't worry.

 ### Using Git and the bootstrap script

 Repo contains submodules for `zsh`.
 If you need them, clone with  `--recursive-submodules` flag.